alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 (a feature obviously limited by the ability to reconcile the respective type systems, see later).
 However, as shown by the example above, a calculus is more declarative than an algebra.
 In other words, the latter looks more like an algorithm.
-Despite this, I do claim that relational algebra exposes better abstractions for developing software when it comes to querying databases or, more generally, to manipulating data.
+Despite this, we do claim that relational algebra exposes better abstractions for developing software when it comes to querying databases or, more generally, to manipulating data.
 Why is that so?

-## Querying databases vs. developing software
+### Why?
+Querying Databases vs. Developing Software

 When you (manually) query a database (either a SQL, a NoSQL one or whatever) you generally know the problem at hand.
 Therefore, you welcome a declarative